-Here at Get Blogged, we carefully vet all of our bloggers’ sites before we select them for a content placement, to ensure that the links we deliver are of the highest possible quality.
+The Get Blogged self-service blogger outreach platform provides the metrics and data you need to carefully vet all of our bloggers’ sites before you select them for a content placement or collaboration.
+This is so you can ensure that the links you gain are of the highest possible quality.

 You’ll find no PBNs, link farms, or dodgy dealings around these parts.
 We work with only genuine bloggers, with a real passion and zest for their subject and who are committed to creating only the very best content.

 So it goes without saying that our site selection factors go beyond just looking at DA.

 Today, I’m going to walk you through a selection of the checks that we make when we’re pinpointing the best bloggers for our clients’ projects, and why they should be part of your own selection process when you’re embarking on a link building project with our self-service blogger outreach platform.